pipelinecd/pipeline/README.md

 Find me on twitter as @pvdissel, you can also use this handle to contact me via google.com, linkedin.com and slideshare.net

+I've started a Google discussion group, you can find it at [Google Groups][6]

+![Google Groups][7]

 Name
 ----

 The name "cy.io" is still temporary, I haven't found a better name yet.
 See my [name ideas section][3] on my [braindump][4] page for ideas I came across.
-Please let me know your naming ideas with their reasoning.
+Please let me know your naming ideas with their reasoning by posting to the [discussion on this topic][8]

 eg. The reasoning behind "cy.io" is: